+Yearly Meeting and Summer Gathering Co-ordinating Committee maintains the roster of Meetings due to host forthcoming Yearly Meetings and Summer Gatherings; receives and hands on records or arrangements, and advises the local arrangements group as necessary.
 Residential Summer Gatherings provide an opportunity for Friends and attenders, of all ages to get to know each other at a deeper level, in a relaxed atmosphere.
-Each is organised by a local group set up for the occasion by one or more Meetings.
-The Co-ordinating Committee holds the records of what has been done in the past, co-ordinates plans for the future, and submits a report and audited accounts of each gathering to Yearly Meeting.
+Each is organised by a group set up for the occasion by one or more Meetings.
+Yearly Meeting is hosted each year by a Monthly Meeting.

 5.8 OTHER GROUPS WITHIN YEARLY MEETING

-5.8.1 Young Friends
+5.8.1 Young Friends (YFs) General Meeting

-5.8.2 Junior Young Friends
+5.8.2 Junior Young Friends (JYFs)

-5.9 ASSOCIATION WITH WORLD QUAKER BODIES
+5.9 ASSOCIATION WITH FRIENDS WORLDWIDE

 5.10 LINKS WITH OTHER BODIES

-Those appointed by Yearly Meeting report annually on their representation, in Documents in Advance (see 5.4.1).
+Those appointed by Yearly Meeting report annually on their representation, in Documents in Advance (5.4.1).
 They keep the Yearly Meeting Clerk informed of significant developments.

 5.10.2 National Centre for Peace and Conflict Studies (NCPACS)